Frequently Asked Questions

 When and where do you play?

 Our regular season is in the fall, with our first game in early September and our last in mid-November.
 Games are usually on Sundays, but occasionally on Saturdays, and almost always within 90 minutes of campus.
 Transportation is provided.
+We also have a spring season which is primarily intended to help us train for the fall.

 Is there a post-season?